apizz/Mac_Scripts/HighSierraOSRestore/README.md

 - Use `--force-hfs` to prevent restoring an APFS OS image to an SSD.

+- Use `--no-imagescan` with `--dry-run` to skip the asr imagescan process

 - Use `--keepjamflog` to copy the jamf.log off a JAMF-managed machine prior to OS restore and copy it back afterward.
 Similar to what you may be used to with Jamf Imaging.

 - Use `--compname`Write a file with the desired computer hostname for collection & use later in your deployment workflow.